Hello macaron bakers! Today we are learning a special technique! Let’s learn how to make multi-colored macaron shells from one batch of macarons!

 - 2 cups confectioners’ sugar sifted 240 grams, 8.4 oz

-- 6 tablespoons unsalted butter softened 85 grams, 3 oz
+- 6 tbsp unsalted butter softened 85 grams, 3 oz

 - Before you start, get all of your ingredients ready.
 Prepare a large piping bag, fitted with a large round tip.
 Set aside.